mza/Flame/README.txt

 * Collecting results

 You can still run the result monitor locally to view the results, which are stored in SimpleDB.
 Customise the select statement for more fine grained statistics.
+Don't forget to empty the domains before re-running your load tests.

 ruby flame_results.rb